gschurck/gschurck.github.io/content/projects/tradoge.md

     hidden: true # only hide on current single page
 ---

-# Bot de trading

-DOGE trading bot for instantly buying and selling DOGE cryptocurrency on Binance when Elon Musk tweets about it.
+TraDOGE is a DOGE trading bot for instantly buying and selling DOGE cryptocurrency on Binance when Elon Musk tweets about it.

 [Github Repository](https://github.com/gschurck/tradoge)